Concordium/concordium.github.io/source/mainnet/net/references/grpc2.rst

 At present the `Concordium Rust SDK
 <https://github.com/Concordium/concordium-rust-sdk>`_ has support for the new
 interface.
-Other SDKs will be migrated in the future, and before the V1 interface is deprecated.
+Other SDKs will be migrated in the future, before the V1 interface is deprecated.